 Its three-ply construction from quality materials ensures an even cook, whether on an induction stove or a conventional stove.

-And, its stainless steel finish is incredibly scratch-resistant and guaranteed to maintain a frictionless surface for its lifetime.
+And, its stainless steel finish is incredibly scratch resistant and guaranteed to maintain a frictionless surface for its lifetime.

 Brandon, in October 2017, said: “I like having a good brand to back my cookware, especially if I need to seek warranty service in the future.”

 Carbon Steel pans should work.
 We have not tried them, so I can’t confirm this, but according to the internet… they should work.
-Some top chefs swear by carbon steel, which is essentially a lighter version of its cousin the cast iron pan.
-If this sounds inciting, then you might like our review on carbon steel pans.
+Some top chefs swear by carbon steel, which is essentially a lighter version of its cousin, the cast iron pan.
+If this sounds enticing, then you might like our review on carbon steel pans.
 If you have carbon steel, then remember the magnet test.
 If it sticks, then it should work on an induction cook top.